 • Boarding pass and booking confirmation (PDF or photo of both)

-• Any text message or email from the airline about the disruption
+• Any text or email from the airline about the disruption

-• Final arrival time at your destination — this is what determines compensation, not departure delay
+• Your final arrival time at the destination — this determines compensation, not the departure delay

 Beyond EU261

-One last thing: if your delay leaves you scrambling to rebook ground transport at your destination, particularly into a city you don't know, having Welcome Pickups or GetTransfer pre-arranged removes one variable.
-Your phone will already be busy with the airline.
+One last thing.
+If a delay leaves you scrambling to rebook ground transport at your destination, especially in a city you do not know, having Welcome Pickups or GetTransfer arranged in advance removes one variable while your phone is busy with the airline.
+Our airport transfers comparison weighs them side by side.

 Frequently asked questions